 Activity When Evaluation Identify minimum industry and legislative training requirements via consultation with management and staff.
 Training to be documented on a register.
-By March 2022 Documentation to be finalised and incorporated into the Performance Development Review Staff to complete minimum training within 6 months from date of commencement.
+Ongoing Documentation to be finalised and incorporated into the Performance Development Review Staff to complete minimum training within 6 months from date of commencement.
 Identify additional training opportunities by consultation with management and staff.
-All Compliance officers (local laws) will maintain skills in animal handling and management By March 2022 and as required Documentation to be finalised and considered by Compliance and Construction Coordinator.
+All Compliance officers (local laws) will maintain skills in animal handling and management Ongoing Documentation to be finalised and considered by Compliance and Construction Coordinator.